 The garden of Hotel Lamoignon (which houses the archives of Paris) is open the public.

 The shops in the Marais remain open on Sundays while everything else around Paris is closed!
 On Sundays too in the summer, motorists are blocked from going into the Marias.
 Only pedestrians and bikers are allowed in.

 I discovered the Marais for the very first time around 6 years ago when we booked an apartment instead of staying with Bea in her apartment in the 15th.
 When she found out I booked an apartment in the Marais, she worried that we booked a seedy dump in an undesirable area.

 Our first experience in a Paris rental was a one-bedroom on Rue des Rosiers

 It turned out to be a wonderful find and we felt like locals, enjoying the energy of the Marais.

 A whole closet of books at our disposal

 The front door of our rental apartment on Rue Francs Bourgeois last summer

 Parallel to Rue des Rosier is Rue Francs Bourgeois--one of the main shopping streets of the Marais.
 We stayed in an apartment here last summer.
 From our first-floor window, I would watch the scene below while having breakfast.
 I tried to see if I could tell the chic Parisians apart from the not-as-chic tourists (I wish I took more photos ala Sartorialist).

-Rue des Franc Bourgeois runs straight into the Place de Vosges, the very first designed square in the whole of Paris.
-How wonderful is it to see a huge lawn of of green in the middle of the metropolis?
+Rue des Franc Bourgeois runs straight into the Place de Vosges, the very first square in the whole of Paris.
+How wonderful is it to see a huge lawn of green in the middle of the metropolis?
 Among the famous residents of the Place de Vosges was Victor Hugo.